• Home

 When you’ve decided to walk away from a house you can no longer afford, don’t overlook the opportunity to be paid to move out.

-The foreclosure crisis brought with it a new phenomenon: cash for keys.
+The foreclosure crisis of 2008 brought with it a new phenomenon: cash for keys.

 The banks who bought the house at foreclosure realized that it is cheaper and more orderly to pay the former owners money to help them move than it is to sue them for possession of the house.

-The deal is that the buyer pays the occupants cash to leave, on a schedule, with the property in good order.
+The cash for keys deal goes like this: the buyer pays the occupants cash to leave, on a schedule, leaving the property in good order.

 Time is money